infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="updateaffiliateusingpatch"></a>
 # **UpdateAffiliateUsingPATCH**
-> RestAffiliate UpdateAffiliateUsingPATCH (string id, PatchAffiliateRequest? patchAffiliate = null)
+> RestAffiliate UpdateAffiliateUsingPATCH (string id, PatchAffiliateRequest? patchAffiliateRequest = null)

 Update an Affiliate